What are Sexual Harassment Laws in Tennessee

-States, as a rule model their own laws regarding sexual harassment or other acts of discrimination on similar federal laws.
-Tennessee law offers state level protections for victims of sexual harassment that are based on Courts in Tennessee interpret the state Human Rights Act similarly to the federal law under Title VII of the Civil Rights Act of 1964
+States, as a rule, model their own laws regarding sexual harassment or other acts of discrimination on similar federal laws.
+Sexual harassment laws in Tennessee offer state-level protections for victims of sexual harassment that are based on Courts in Tennessee interpret the state Human Rights Act similarly to the federal law under Title VII of the Civil Rights Act of 1964

 The Tennessee Human Rights Act (THRA) prohibits discriminatory practices.
 Under the law sexual harassment is considered a discriminatory practice based on the individual’s sex.
 The THRA provides that it is a discriminatory practice for an employer to “fail or refuse to hire or discharge any person or otherwise to discriminate against an individual with respect to compensation, terms, conditions or privileges of employment because of such individual’s race, creed, color, religion, sex, age or national origin.”